 As a longtime admirer of Arthur Mathews and other tonalists, I responded immediately to Paul Roehl’s landscapes and palette and am thrilled to have his work in the Gallery.
 Paul (his last name is pronounced rail) lives in Santa Cruz, having been raised in California, primarily in the South Bay Area.
 Though his primary interest is in contemporary non-objective or abstract imagery, he enjoys sketching plein-air and accurately recreating the techniques and style of late 19th and early 20th century landscape painters.
 He also turns to earlier Barbizon school painters for inspiration, as well as American tonalist painters, citing especially the subtle and fresh visual poetry of George Inness and William Keith.

-Paul’s work was featured in our February, 2015 show, A Continuous Harmony: New Tonalist Paintings by Robert Flanary and Paul Roehl.
+Paul’s work was featured in our February, 2015 show, “A Continuous Harmony: New Tonalist Paintings by Robert Flanary and Paul Roehl.”
 View the show’s webpage…

-2014, Oil on panel, 13″ x 16-1/4″.
-Framed in a No. 22cv profile in quartersawn white oak with a Dark Weathered stain. $1,975.
+Framed in a No. 2—2″ in quartersawn white oak with Weathered stain.
+18kt gilt slip.